TheDonkeyCheesecake/Future-Engineers/README.md

 We chose this motor because there are various YouTube videos of it being implemented on our exact RC car chassis.
 It is also a similar size to the original motor, making it easier to replace.
 The new motor is also a brushless motor, as compared to the original which is a brushed motor.
 Brushless motors work similarly to brushed motors using the same principles of magnetic attraction/repulsion but don't have the "brushes" that would normally cause friction and reduce the motor's efficiency.

 The other component under the platform is the ESC (electronic speed controller), which is wired to and controls the speed of the newly added DC motor.
-It is also connected to the 1600mAh battery, placed right next to it, supplying a sufficient 7.4V.
+It is also connected to the Hosim 1600mAh Li-Polymer Battery, placed right next to it, supplying a sufficient 7.4V.

 The motors are controlled by the Arduino UNO R3 board, placed on top of the platform using standoffs.